Darkeyessss/Darkeyessss.github.io/_pages/about.md

 My current research interests lie in:
 - Reinforcement learning for stability and alignment in VLA models
 - RL-augmented language model search and semantic retrieval
-- Post-training optimization of multi-modal and language models
-- Agent architectures for learning from interaction and feedback
+- Enhancing few-shot and zero-shot generalization in embodied agents

 My broader goal is to build scalable post-training frameworks for multi-modal agents, enabling both fine-grained reasoning and embodied decision-making through unified learning signals.